tam663/example-work/README.md

 interaction between masses in which Runge-Kutta methods were applied.
 A script of the final programme is included in addition to the project report and an animation produced by the script.

-3) Neural Network:
-This folder contains a script in which a neural network is implemented using only Numpy.
-The resulting network was able to achieve recognition accuracies of handwritten digits of approximately 90%.
-The aim of this project was not to produce a practical implementation of a neural network but rather to develop a more comprehensive understanding of the underlying mathematics of Deep Learning techniques.